A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Introduction

 \section{Introduction}

-Population density is a fundamental ecological quantity underpinning studies of population dynamics, community structure, biodiversity assessment, and conservation planning \citep{cogbill2023surveyor,santini2024tetradensity}.
-Accurate estimation of density is therefore central to both ecological inference and management decisions.
-For sessile organisms such as trees, distance-based sampling methods are particularly useful because they substantially reduce field effort relative to quadrat-based surveys while retaining analytical simplicity and interpretability.
-Among these methods, the point-centered quarter method (PCQM) has been widely adopted in forest ecology and vegetation surveys for several decades \citep{cottam1956use,mitchell2023quantitative,mienna2024quantifying}.
+Population density is a fundamental ecological quantity that underpins inference on population dynamics, community structure, biodiversity patterns, and conservation planning \citep{cogbill2023surveyor,santini2024tetradensity}.
+Reliable density estimates are therefore essential not only for ecological understanding, but also for monitoring and management.
+For sessile organisms such as trees, distance-based sampling methods are especially attractive because they can greatly reduce field effort relative to quadrat-based surveys while remaining simple to implement and interpret.
+Among these methods, the point-centred quarter method (PCQM) has been widely used in forest ecology and vegetation surveys for decades \citep{cottam1956use,mitchell2023quantitative,mienna2024quantifying}.
 Recent syntheses and comparative studies further show that plotless distance-based estimators remain widely used in ecology, but their performance depends strongly on estimator choice, underlying spatial pattern, and survey design \citep{cogbill2018retrospective, notarangelo2023performance, pommerening2024distance}.

-Classical PCQM density estimators were developed under the assumption of complete spatial randomness (CSR), typically represented by a homogeneous Poisson point process \citep{cottam1953some,morisita1954estimation}.
-Under this assumption, simple moment-based estimators yield closed-form expressions for population density based on point-to-tree distances.
-However, natural populations rarely conform to CSR.
-Spatial aggregation is common in ecological systems due to limited dispersal, conspecific attraction, disturbance regimes, and environmental heterogeneity.
-When such clustering is present, Poisson-based distance estimators are well known to systematically underestimate true population density \citep{pollard1971distance,he1997distribution}.
-To address this limitation, a range of alternative estimators has been proposed, culminating in recent developments that model point-to-tree distances using the negative binomial distribution (NBD), which provide a more flexible parametric framework for accommodating spatial aggregation and have shown substantially improved robustness for uncensored point-to-tree distance data \citep{shen2020distance,Stoklosa2022NBD}.
+The statistical basis of PCQM is well established under complete spatial randomness (CSR), typically represented by a homogeneous Poisson point process \citep{cottam1953some,morisita1954estimation}.
+Under CSR, point-to-tree distances admit simple moment relationships that lead to closed-form estimators of population density.
+In ecological applications, however, the CSR assumption is often unrealistic.
+Spatial aggregation is common because of dispersal limitation, habitat heterogeneity, disturbance history, and biotic interactions.
+When such clustering is present, Poisson-based PCQM estimators are known to systematically underestimate true density \citep{pollard1971distance,he1997distribution}.
+This limitation has motivated a series of alternative estimators, including recent approaches based on the negative binomial distribution (NBD), which provide a more flexible parametric framework for accommodating aggregation and have shown substantially improved robustness for uncensored point-to-tree distance data \citep{shen2020distance,Stoklosa2022NBD}.
 More broadly, recent work on distance-based sampling continues to highlight both the practical efficiency of these methods and their sensitivity to the spatial structure of the populations being sampled \citep{cogbill2018retrospective, pommerening2024distance}.